some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Service Discovery is used to locate service instances and to detect if service instances are running.
+Service Discovery is used to locate service instances and to detect if service instances are running as well as implementing the Publish/Subscribe handling.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_184